PeepaPeepo/Obsidian/CHEM332OrganicChemistryII/Klein, D. R. (2021). Organic Chemistry. Wiley..md

 [[Acid-Catalyzed Hydration]]

 Acidic environments seem to always protonate the oxygen of a ketone group.

+### An Important Rule for Drawing Mechanism

+If a reaction is in a basic condition, then there should be any strong acids present when using a strong base.

+Following the previous concept that strong bases react in to weak acids, and strong acids make weak bases.

+### Acetal Formation

 # Chapter 20 Carboxylic Acids and Derivatives